ElMassimo/js_from_routes/README.md

 ##### [`helper_mappings`](https://github.com/ElMassimo/js_from_routes/blob/master/lib/js_from_routes/generator.rb#L80)

-By default it maps `index` to `list` and `show` to `get`, which helps to make the JS code read more natural.
+By default it maps `index` to `list` and `show` to `get`, which helps to make the JS code read more naturally.

 ##### [`output_folder`](https://github.com/ElMassimo/js_from_routes/blob/master/lib/js_from_routes/generator.rb#L78), default: `app/javascript/requests`